Workplace Retaliation Lawyer in Allentown, PA

 There are three different types of damages for retaliation or interference claims at work:

-• Economic damages: This typically includes compensation for lost wages, both past and future.
+- Economic damages: This typically includes compensation for past and future lost wages

-• Compensatory damages: Generally, this includes emotional distress, physical pain, and inconvenience.
+- Compensatory damages generally include emotional distress, physical pain, and inconvenience

 There are, however, limits to the amount of compensation you can pursue under a retaliation claim.
 While economic damages are not capped, the ADA and Title VII limit the total amount of compensatory and punitive compensation based on your employer:

-This does not apply tot he ADEA and FMLA, as compensatory damages cannot be awarded in these cases.
-Liquidated damages may be recovered if your employer’s actions were intentional, however, but they cannot be more than your economic damages.
+This does not apply to the ADEA and FMLA, as compensatory damages cannot be awarded in these cases.
+Liquidated damages may be recovered if your employer’s actions were intentional; however, they cannot be more than your economic damages.

 By consulting an employment law attorney, you can better determine what kinds of damages you are entitled to under State and Federal law.

-Workplace retaliation claims can resolve anywhere from several months to a few years after the initial claim.
+Workplace retaliation claims can be resolved anywhere from several months to a few years after the initial claim.
 The exact amount of time depends on a variety of factors:

 If you handle your retaliation or interference case on your own, it can take a lot longer to resolve.
-This can cause a lot of uncertainty, stress, and wasted time.
+This can cause significant uncertainty, stress, and wasted time.
 In order to make sure that your case is moving towards resolution, it is necessary to have an experienced workplace retaliation lawyer by your side.
+Contact us online or call 610-321-3538 for a FREE CONSULTATION.